Basics of Cleaning Your Food Processing Plant

 Consumers rely on food processing plants to maintain the utmost standards when it comes to cleaning and sanitizing.
 It’s the responsibility of the company to uphold food plant sanitation best practices to protect food safety standards, workers, and consumers.
 Health hazards, like foodborne illness and other types of bacteria and viruses, can spread rapidly due to cross-contamination in a facility where cleaning and sanitizing aren't prioritized.

-With COVID-19, there’s also the added complexity of properly cleaning and disinfecting working areas to avoid potential infection spread within workers in your facility.
+Since COVID-19, there’s also the added complexity of properly cleaning and disinfecting working areas to avoid potential infection spread among workers in your facility.
 When this happens, there is a loss of productivity from workers who call in sick and a growing lack of trust in the plant from the general population.
 If too many workers get sick (as we have seen throughout the pandemic) the facility may be shut down for several weeks for complete sanitization and disinfection.

 For these reasons, it’s critical to understand the cleaning and sanitation procedures in the food industry and plan accordingly.